PostHog/posthog.com/contents/handbook/strategy/strategy.md

 The users we prioritize are engineers (often a senior one) or product managers with some technical skills.
 Our adoption is bottom-up by these users.

-We are focussed on [enthusiast or visionary personas](https://en.wikipedia.org/wiki/Crossing_the_Chasm#synopsis).
-We are _not_ targetting those who want to use more mature technologies.
+We are focused on [enthusiast or visionary personas](https://en.wikipedia.org/wiki/Crossing_the_Chasm#synopsis).
+We are _not_ targeting those who want to use more mature technologies.

 Our users value control and transparency.